Brunei Darussalam Country Summary

 FATF Status

-Brunei is no longer on the FATF List of Countries that have been identified as having strategic AML deficiencies
+Brunei is not on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Compliance with FATF Recommendations